OminousLama/restic-restore-everything/README.md

 ### Installation

 1. Goto release page and download the [latest release](https://github.com/OminousLama/restic-restore-everything/releases/latest)
-2. Extract the `rrev` binary to a directory of your choice
+2. Extract the `rrev` directory to a directory of your choice (make sure the dlls and other files are also in same directory)
 3. Give it exec permissions (e.g. `chmod 700 rrev`)
 4. Run the program (e.g. ./rrev --help)